gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

     ...
 }
 ```
 Do we need to support pre-conditions that are only scoped to a single event in a multi-event rule?
 I'd prefer not to support *both* `table.on_update(...).where` and a rule-wide `where` at the same time.
 If we did support both then we'd need to understand the order in which multiple filters are applied and which takes precedence in case of a conflict.
-Although, not ideal, if the user really wanted a where clause only applied to a single event then they could write a separate rule for this pre-condition.
+Although not ideal, if the user really wanted a where clause only applied to a single event then they could write a separate rule for this pre-condition.

 Another note about that pre-conditions is that they will only be evaluated against post-commit values and not pre-commit values.
 This means that it doesn't make sense to have conditionals attached to an `on_delete` attribute.
 Furthermore, since the filter criteria is evaluated post commit time, transactions with multiple changes to the same row, will only evaluate against values from the last operation to that row.